 8) Best Countertop Microwave: GE Profile PEM31SFSS

 The GE PEM31SFSS microwave oven is our all-around top pick due to its versatility.
 You can use it as a countertop microwave, hang it from under a cabinet to free up space, or build it into your existing cabinets by using a 27 or 30-inch trim kit.
-GE makes this microwave six different colors: stainless steel, black slate, black, white, slate, and black stainless, which ensures it will be a beautiful addition to any kitchen design.
+This GE microwave comes in six different colors: stainless steel, black slate, black, white, slate, and black stainless, which ensures it will be a beautiful addition to any kitchen design.

 This model has a 1.1 cu-ft capacity, which is plenty big enough for a family of four people.
 Its 800 Watts of power is adequate for normal use.
 In addition to the convenient size and wattage, the PEM31SFSS also has lots of extra features including: